BenjaminRohlfing/technical-writing-portfolio/Educational Web Article/README.md

 # Educational Article: What is an API?

 While this article was published shorlty after I left Fastly, I was heavily involved in the drafting and editing stages of its development.
+It is meant to be a high level introduction to the concept of an API for readers with some basic technical knowledge.

 Link to page: https://docs.fastly.com/en/fundamentals/what-is-api